Spring 2014 {Partial} Living Room Reveal

 Back to my living room now…

 I mentioned in my Christmas Home Tour living room post that our sofa and chair are faux suede microfiber.
-They do look like real leather, which is what I really wanted except that I wanted them to feel cozy.
+They do look like real leather, which is what I really wanted except that I wanted them to feel cozy

 I love them and am really happy we purchased them.
 They came from the Raymour and Flanigan discount center and we were lucky enough to find the two matching pieces (although on opposite sides of the building!).